 Fiserv, Inc. and its subsidiaries (collectively, the "Company") provide payments and financial services technology solutions to clients worldwide.
-The Company provides account processing and digital banking solutions; card issuer processing and network services; payments; e-commerce; merchant acquiring and processing; and the Clover® cloud-based point-of-sale solution.
-The Company serves clients around the globe, including banks, credit unions, other financial institutions and merchants.
+The Company provides account processing and digital banking solutions; card issuer processing and network services; payments; e-commerce; merchant acquiring and processing; and the Clover[®] cloud-based point-of-sale and business management platform.
+The Company serves clients around the globe, including merchants, banks, credit unions, other financial institutions and corporate clients.
+The Company's reportable segments are Merchant Acceptance ("Acceptance"), Financial Technology ("Fintech") and Payments and Network ("Payments").

-On July 29, 2019, the Company acquired First Data Corporation ("First Data") by acquiring 100% of the First Data stock that was issued and outstanding as of the date of acquisition for a total purchase price of \$46.5 billion (see Note 4).
-First Data provides a wide-range of solutions to merchants, including retail point-of-sale merchant transaction processing and acquiring, e-commerce services, mobile payment services and the cloud-based Clover point-of-sale operating system, as well as technology solutions for bank and non-bank issuers.
+On July 29, 2019, the Company acquired First Data Corporation ("First Data"), a global leader in commerce-enabling technology and solutions for merchants, financial institutions and card issuers, by acquiring 100% of the First Data stock that was issued and outstanding as of the date of acquisition for a total purchase price of \$46.5 billion (see Note 4).
 The consolidated financial statements include the financial results of First Data from the date of acquisition.